 How to withdraw funds

 - Online.
-Log in to Account Access.
+Log in to your my529 account.
 Click Withdrawals.
 Funds can be deposited electronically into your or your beneficiary’s bank account.

 - Mail or fax.
 Submit a Withdrawal Request form (Form 300).
 You can instruct my529 to mail a check to you, your beneficiary, the school where your beneficiary is enrolled, to another 529 college savings plan, or to an ABLE account.
 Withdrawals to pay for K-12 tuition expenses will be sent only to the account owner.

 - Some withdrawals may require a signature guarantee.
 Read the Program Description for more information.

 - my529 is required by federal law to issue an IRS Form 1099-Q when funds are withdrawn from an account.
 Read the Program Description for more information.